How soon should I book in for a trial?

 Will the makeup last all day?

 As artists, its our job to make sure that you will get the most out of your makeup.
 If necessary I can use oil free primers, corrective concealers with anti-shine setting powders – all this to ensure your makeup will last hours.
 However, depending on your skin type it will be different for everybody.
 It is a good idea to purchase a lipstick to touch up with you on the day, or I can give you a lippy pot with your chosen lipstick for a couple of applications use.

 Im wanting my hair out, will it drop?

-Honestly, it depends, some hair will hold curl better than others, but by now you most likely already know whether hair out will be your friend on your wedding day.
-Still there is a lot you can do to make sure it will hold the curl, and generally will take about as long as styling an up style – lots of prepping involved with heat styling sprays, hot roller set, hot tongs, pincurled up and set for hours are some of the tricks I use to make curls stick.
+Honestly, it depends, some hair will hold curl better than others, but by now you most likely already know whether your hair out will stay put!
+Still, there is a lot you can do to make sure it will hold the curl, and generally will take about as long as styling an up style – lots of prepping involved with heat styling sprays, hot roller set, hot tongs, pin curled up and set for hours are some of the tricks I use to make curls stick.

 Do you attach the veil?

 Yes, I like to stay until everyone is in their dresses, attach the veil and make sure everyone is looking perfect, making those final adjustments just before you head out the door.